 You can publish your model as a proto file and tune the parameters in RoadRunner.

 You can directly associate your MATLAB or Simulink model to a behavior in RoadRunner then tune the parameters in RoadRunner.

 Tune Parameters of a Proto File in RoadRunner

 published proto file has the model, its parameters, and the values.
 For more

-information see, Publish Actor Behavior as Proto File, Package or Action Asset.
+information see, Publish Actor Behavior as Proto File, Package, Action Asset or Event Asset.